app-sre/qontract-reconcile/README.md

 ## Release

-Submit a PR to update setup.py (`version`) with the new version according to [semver](https://semver.org/).
+Each PR must update setup.py (`version`) with the new version according to [semver](https://semver.org/).
+CI tests will fail if version is not bumped.

-After the PR is merged, push a matching tag.
-This will trigger a CI job that will publish the package to pypi: https://pypi.org/project/qontract-reconcile.
+After the PR is merged, a CI job will be triggered that will publish the package to pypi: https://pypi.org/project/qontract-reconcile.

 ## Licence